mollyincali/salaries-and-standards/README.md

     - Standard nearly met
     - Standard not Met
 - For the purpose of this data exploration we are only interested in students who fall into the "exceed" or "met" category.
+- The terms "proficient" and "standards met" are interchangeable
 - Teacher salary data reports aggregated data on the lowest, average, and highest reported salary for each district in California
 - Teacher salary data only matches up to the SBAC data by District Name, which can take on many forms.